-The 'Hill Country' or "Up Country" are terms broadly used to describe the mountainous regions of the centre of Sri Lanka.
-Covered with tea plantations and National Parks, this vast expanse is home to some of the most unique and historical accommodation in the country and the cool climate provides a beautiful contrast with the often scorching coastline.
+The 'Hill Country' or 'Up Country' are terms broadly used to describe the mountainous regions of the centre of Sri Lanka.
+Covered with tea plantations and National Parks, these beautiful hills and mountains are home to some of the country's most unique and historic accommodation.
+The cool climate provides a beautiful contrast with the often scorching coastline.

 The old British hill station of Nuwara Eliya is now a favourite retreat for locals looking to escape the heat of the lowlands.
-It is misty and rainy much of the year – but a strange and atmospheric step back into colonial history.
-Highlights include supper at the Hill Club, replete with membership, compulsory jackets and a sense of the proper occasion.
-Stay at St Andrew’s Hotel for colonial style and furnishing with simple modern comforts and excellent food.
-Just outside the town is the more luxurious Warwick Gardens, or the the Heritance Tea Factory.
+It's misty and rainy much of the year – but provides a strange and atmospheric step back into colonial history.

 In the lower hills, Kithugalla is carving out a reputation as the adventure capital of Sri Lanka.
-Previously best known as the location for the film, ‘Bridge on the River Kwai’, Kithugalla’s main draw is now white river rafting.
+Previously best known as the film ‘Bridge on the River Kwai’, Kithugalla’s main draw is now white river rafting.
 The birding and walking in this area is also excellent.
-Stay at the eco-resort on the river, Border Lands, or the reliable and good value River Resort.

-Finally the Sinharaja rainforest is one of Asia’s most important protected areas.
+Finally, the Sinharaja rainforest is one of Asia’s most important protected areas.
 A wonderful place for walking, casual observers will marvel at the diversity of reptile and bird life easily spotted with the help of enthusiastic guides.
-No nature enthusiast can possible miss this completely unique opportunity to see many unique, rare and endemic species.
-Stay at the startling and original Rainforest Edge.
+No nature enthusiast can miss this unique opportunity to see many rare and endemic species.

 Our guide to Sri Lanka has more information.